jackyho522/katacoda-scenarios/new-scenario-template/step3.md

 - External/Affiliate product
    - The metabox will changed.
 Shipping section will be removed.
 The Product URl field will be added to lead customers to buy the product.
 - Variable product
+   - In this scenario, most of the products will be variable.
+It is because these products have different price, color, sizes etc.
+      - They need a different SKU to identify.

 You can add the following information: